carpentries-incubator/lesson-gpu-programming/_episodes/02-cupy.md

 ~~~
 {: .output}

+> ## Challenge: segmentation on the GPU
-> ## Challenge: perform the segmentation on the GPU and compute the speedup.
+> It is now time to use CuPy to perform the segmentation on the GPU and compute the speedup.
+>
 > > ## Solution
 > >
 > > ~~~